Nihahi Creek, on the west side of Nihahi Ridge, is a unique hiking adventure in Elbow Valley, Kananaskis Country, Alberta, Canada.

 There are few places to gain hand or footholds and descent is achieved by creeping down logs, maintaining balance with hands on the walls, to avoid plunging into the cold water pools at the bottom of each depression.
 Normally these small pools are fairly shallow.

 Carefully working back through the canyon will lead to a warm, sunny opening which is the perfect spot to enjoy lunch.
-In all my years of hiking, the urge to break open a rock and smell the inside of it has never been experienced.
+In all my years of hiking, the urge to break open a rock and smell the inside of it has never been on my personal agenda.

 Apparently some of the small black stones guard a secret.
 Shattering these small, black stones by throwing them against larger ones will release foul-smelling gas when they break.
 Gas is trapped inside some of the black rocks.
 The pungent odor of hydrogen sulfide is undeniable.
 Who knew?